FourthAxis/Flasher-Server/README.md

 # Flasher-Server
-Backend service for the flasher app
+Backend service for the flasher app.